eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the To Server message UpdateWorkloadState is received by the Ankaios Server from an Ankaios Agent, the Ankaios Server shall distribute the FromServer message UpdateWorkloadState to all connected agents other than the one which send the To Server message UpdateWorkloadState.
+When the ToServer message UpdateWorkloadState is received by the Ankaios Server from an Ankaios Agent, the Ankaios Server shall distribute the FromServer message UpdateWorkloadState to all connected agents other than the one which send the ToServer message UpdateWorkloadState.

 Tags:
 - AnkaiosServer